stanulilic/stanleyulili.com-old/_posts/2019-08-12-how-to-install-git-bash-on-windows.md

 **Step 14:**

-Now, wait for a few minutes as the Setup wizard installs Git on your computer.
+Now, wait for a few minutes as the Setup Wizard installs Git on your computer.

 ![Setup wizard](/assets/images/posts/2019-08-13-install-git-bash/installing.jpg)